YanPashkevich/potato-storage/Readme.md

 The device allows you to control the heater, cooler and humidifier by switching the relay on and off<br> The device also displays the system status on the PC using the developed program in Python language

-<u>Can be used in a small potato storage or modified for large areas</u>
+Can be used in a small potato storage or modified for large areas
 ___
 >Instead of creating a circuit with an Atmega328, you can use <u>Arduino</u>